-The hearing aid contains the following two radio technologies:
+The hearing aids contain the following two radio technologies:

-The hearing aid contains a radio transceiver using short range magnetic induction technology operating at 3.84 MHz.
-The magnetic field strength of the transmitter is very weak and always below 15 nW (typically below -40 dBμA/m (-12.20 dBμA/ft) at 10 meters (33 feet) distance).
+The hearing aids contain a radio transceiver using short-range magnetic induction technology operating at 3.84 MHz.
+The magnetic field strength of the transmitter is very weak and always below 15 nW (typically below -40 dBμA/m at a distance of 10 meters (-12.20 dBμA/ft) at a distance of 33 feet).

-The hearing aid also contains a radio transceiver using Bluetooth Low Energy technology and a proprietary short-range radio technology, both operating at ISM band 2.4 GHz.
+The hearing aids also contain a radio transceiver using Bluetooth Low Energy technology and a proprietary, short-range radio technology both operating at ISM band 2.4 GHz.
 The radio transmitter is weak and always below 9 mW equal to 9.6 dBm in total radiated power.